Tsum Valley Trek- 15 Days

 Trek from Mu Gompa to Chhokangparo via Rachen Gompa (3,240 m )

-From Mu Gumba we take the trail to Chhokangparo via Rachen Gompa, the path walk us through pine meadow and forest, offering a scenic view of Ganesh Himal and surrounding peaks.
-You rest at Rachen Gompa, a peaceful and remote monastery which reflects the Buddhist architecture.
-After resting, the pah descends into narrow valley, and passing through small traditional villages.
-We reach our destional Chhokangparo village, which is small village that proivdes warm welcome and perfect for restion.
-We spend our night at teahouse in chhonkangparo.
+From Mu Gumba we take the trail to Chhokangparo via Rachen Gompa, the path walks us through pine meadow and forest, offering a scenic view of Ganesh Himal and surrounding peaks.
+You rest at Rachen Gompa, a peaceful, remote monastery that reflects the Buddhist architecture.

 11Day